Skip to main content

 " Look!"
 He pointed at Heer, walking towards the main gate with a pooja thali in hand as Shakti rushed out, making Pratap smile.

 Ajabde was sitting among the ladies, a little jittery.
 Some were very polite, others a little taunting.
-On any normal day, Ajabde Punwar would reply back to the taunts, but she was not sure how Ajabde Pratap Singh should behave as of yet.
+On any normal day, Ajabde Punwar would reply to the taunts, but she was not sure how Ajabde Pratap Singh should behave as of yet.

 " I am dying to see her face now, Ranisa, kitna intezaar karvaengi aap!"
 One of the guests giggled, " Have to see the commoner girl whom you chose over the Princesses," said another.